-Nastel AutoPilot on-demand (SaaS) was tested and found to be the ideal solution.
+Nastel Navigator (SaaS) was tested and found to be the ideal solution.

-Nastel AutoPilot provided solid solutions to the three needs the customer has asked for.
-Using Nastel AutoPilot the customers middleware experts were able to define what tasks could be manage directly by the users, ensuring security and business integrity was maintained while allowing tasks that would have taken a significant amount of the expert’s days to be delegated down to the users.
+Nastel Navigator (formerly known as Nastel AutoPilot On Demand) provided solid solutions to the three needs the customer has asked for.
+Using Nastel Navigator the customers middleware experts were able to define what tasks could be manage directly by the users, ensuring security and business integrity was maintained while allowing tasks that would have taken a significant amount of the expert’s days to be delegated down to the users.

-Nastel AutoPilot provided a simple, automated method – delivering a graphical user interface (GUI) and a command line facility – for middleware configuration and migration management.
+Nastel Navigator provided a simple, automated method – delivering a graphical user interface (GUI) and a command line facility – for middleware configuration and migration management.

-Nastel AutoPilot delivered automated intelligent monitoring with alerting to ensure optimum system uptime and rapid root cause analysis where needed.
+Nastel Navigator delivered automated intelligent monitoring with alerting to ensure optimum system uptime and rapid root cause analysis where needed.

 Migrating legacy queue managers to current release levels used to be an administrative headache for middleware administrators, this has now been solved for this customer.